 The data will be analysed to identify if there are any differences across gender, age, sizes of agencies etc. Everyone who participates will receive a free overview of the whole industry to compare to DBA benchmarks.

-If you would like a tailored, one-page overview of your specific company’s engagement scores the cost is £50+vat.
+If you would like a tailored, one-page overview of your specific company’s engagement scores the cost is £100+vat.
 This dashboard will focus on the four core areas of employee engagement: rational connection, emotional connection, employee motivation and enablement, which you can benchmark against the industry.
-Please note: you will need at least 10 people to respond to the survey, if you want a company level report.
+Please note: you will need at least 10 people from your organisation to respond to the survey, if you want a company level report.
 We need to ensure anonymity of all participants and if the sample size is small the data may give enough contextual information to identify employees.

 There is also an option to purchase a more detailed and diagnostic report at a cost of £750+vat.
 This will include commentary, charts and analysis of your employee responses to the additional topics, as well as the core engagement questions.
 The detailed report will be broken down by subgroup (such as company type, employee age group and so on), which will show how engaged your employees are, as well as their views on key topics such as leadership, communications, retention and line management.
 It will highlight the successes and challenges in your organisation.
 By doing so you can make sure the challenges are addressed, whilst helping to ensure that the positives become best practice.
 To this end, benchmarks are useful in helping you decide where to take action, and it further helps you to ensure that you do not devote unnecessary resource to an area where it is not needed.